 The Program in African Studies is a multidisciplinary forum that brings together students and faculty to learn about Africa — its peoples, environments and resources — by exploring cultural, historical, political, scientific and economic issues.

 The African Studies Program at Princeton offers both undergraduates and graduates numerous opportunities to study Africa, both formally and informally.
-From an undergraduate certificate program, to language study, to participation in events, student organizations and even a Graduate Colloquium, there are many ways to get involved and learn more about African culture, society, politics and the economy.
-The program is flexible, enabling students majoring in any department to design a course of study that satisfies their interests in Africa.
+From an undergraduate minor in the program, to language study, to participation in events, student organizations and even a Graduate Colloquium, there are many ways to get involved and learn more about African culture, society, politics and the economy.
+The program enables students majoring in any department to design a course of study that satisfies their interests in Africa.

-For undergraduates pursuing a certificate in African Studies, the plan of study typically begins with an introductory course that explores African issues from many perspectives and ends with a colloquium where students share their senior research with peers and faculty.
-Throughout their coursework, students design their course of study as broad or as focused as their individual interests.
-Language study is also an essential part of learning with Swahili and Twi being offered on campus and abroad.
-While not a requirement of the program, language study can greatly enhance your knowledge and understanding of the African culture and offer you more opportunities for travel and future career opportunities in Africa.
+For undergraduates pursuing a minor in African Studies, the plan of study typically begins with an introductory course that explores African issues from many perspectives and ends with a colloquium where students share their senior research with peers and faculty.
+Language study is also an essential part of learning with Ge'ez, Swahili and Twi being offered on campus and abroad.
+As a requirement of the program, language study can greatly enhance your knowledge and understanding of the African culture and offer you more opportunities for travel and future career opportunities in Africa.
 Summer study abroad opportunities are offered in both East and West Africa almost every year.

 African studies at the graduate level are pursued as an integral part of an individual’s course of study in a regular academic department.
 Study abroad opportunities at both the graduate and undergraduate levels include research, field work and outreach, and funding is available for both sets of students.